 Despite these benefits, several studies reveal challenges.
 Older workers often face a digital divide, where their digital skill levels do not always align with job requirements, leading to feelings of isolation or exclusion.
-For instance, in teleworking environments, many older employees reported feelings of social deprivation and mental exhaustion, particularly when lacking peer or supervisory support [42, 71].
-Studies also noted that older employees working from home encountered reduced interaction with peers and supervisors, which can decrease job satisfaction and mental well-being [37, 65].
-Furthermore, teleworking and remote work setups can create a sense of isolation if not managed properly, with some workers reporting reduced collaboration and limited interaction with supervisors [65].
+For instance, in teleworking environments, many older employees reported feelings of social deprivation and mental exhaustion, particularly when lacking peer or supervisory support [46, 65].
+Studies also noted that older employees working from home encountered reduced interaction with peers and supervisors, which can decrease job satisfaction and mental well-being [39, 77].
+Furthermore, teleworking and remote work setups can create a sense of isolation if not managed properly, with some workers reporting reduced collaboration and limited interaction with supervisors [77].
 This detachment can lead to decreased social companionship, a critical component of social support, and can negatively impact employee morale and well-being.
-Nevertheless, the flexibility and connectivity afforded by digital tools have the potential to greatly enhance support, particularly when combined with human interactions [40, 64].
+Nevertheless, the flexibility and connectivity afforded by digital technologieshave the potential to greatly enhance support, particularly when combined with human interactions [44, 58].

 Many older workers express a need for additional training to navigate new digital platforms effectively.
-The findings by Mazzuto et al. [45] reveal a discrepancy in learning rates, where older workers require longer learning times and need more support to adapt to evolving technological tools.
+Findings by Mazzuto et al. [49] reveal a discrepancy in learning rates, indicating that older workers often require more times and support to adapt to evolving technological tools.
 This suggests that tailored training programs could play a crucial role in enhancing digital adaptability and sustaining employability among older workers.

+The literature also highlights divergent outcomes regarding the well-being of older workers.
+These outcomes appear to be shaped by several factors, such as presence or absence of organizational support (6, 47 Ferreira & Gomes (2023), the digital literacy level of older workers , the type of digital technologies employed (79) and the broader implementaton .
+Accordingly, the impact of digital technologies on older workers is not unidimensional but multidimensional, encompassing social, organizational and individual layers.Limits of the Study

+Our study also has several limitations.
+First, the search was confined to English-language publications.
+This exclusion may limit the comprehensiveness and generalizability of our findings, as studies published in other languages could provide alternative perspectives or results.
+The exclusion of non-peer-reviewed sources represents an additional limitation, as grey literature may contain relevant data or studies with non-significant results that are not captured in the published record.
+Moreover, this review is predominantly based on research conducted in developed countries.
+The relationships identified may therefore be contingent upon specific contextual factors, e.g., cultural norms that differ in developing nations.
+Future research is thus needed to validate these findings across a broader range of geographical and economic settings.

+The studies included also reflect considerable variability in designs.
+However, the dominance of European contexts in the available literature may further limit the generalizability of the findings to other cultural and policy settings.
+In addition, some studies did not exclusively examine older workers but included broader working populations, which may have diluted age-specific insights.
+Finally, the absense of standardized instruments for measuring social support remains a significant gap, and addressing this issue should be considered priority for future research.

 Conclusion